shamabansal17/Startups_funding_Analysis/README.md

    - Use regression models to assess the impact of economic factors on funding success.

 5. **Visualization**:
-   - Create visualizations to represent the distribution of funding, correlation between variables, and the impact of sector .
+   - Create visualizations to represent the distribution of funding, the correlation between variables, and the impact of different sectors.
    - Use tools like Matplotlib, or Seaborn for visualization.

 6. **Strategic Insights**: